lokalni/kl-backend/README.md

 ### Students Active Lesson Routing

-Students using their quick access link will land on the latest active room for their group.
+Students using their quick access link will land on a latest active room for their group.
-Access to a conference room is active only if a room (conference) was previously created by the a Moderator.
+Access to a conference room is active only if a room (conference) was previously created by a Moderator.

 When a Student uses his personal link and his group does not have active, he/she will be dropped into the limbo, waiting for room to open.